 Axial spondyloarthritis (axSpA) is a long-term (chronic) form of arthritis that causes significant pain in the lower back and/or buttocks that lasts for over three months.
 It is an umbrella term for ankylosing spondylitis (AS), where the changes to the spine and joints can be seen on x-ray, and non-radiographic axSpA (nr-axSpA), where x-ray changes are not present but there are symptoms.
 Nr-axSpA is the earlier form of the condition which can in some cases can progress into AS.1,2

 Who is affected by axial spondyloarthritis/ankylosing spondylitis?

-Onset of axSpA begins before the age of 40-45, often occurring in the early 20s and 30s.
-It affects men and women, with men generally experiencing a more progressive form of the disease.1-3
+Onset of axSpA is commonly late teens and early twenties, with the average age of onset being 24.
+It affects men and women, with men generally experiencing a more progressive form of the disease and women experiencing a longer diagnostic delay.1-3

 What are the symptoms of axial spondyloarthritis/ankylosing spondylitis?4

 The symptoms of axSpA can vary, but usually involve back pain and stiffness.
 Further symptoms include:

 - Pain and swelling in other parts of the body - caused by inflammation of the joints and inflammation where a tendon joins a bone (enthesitis)

 - Irritated, scaly patches of inflamed skin (psoriasis)

 - Eye pain, redness and sensitivity to light (uveitis)

 Most back pain isn't caused by axSpA.
 However, the symptoms, especially in the early stages, can be very similar to more common back problems.
 AxSpA is normally diagnosed by a rheumatologist.